cdupic/cdupic/README.md

 **`Student at Insa Lyon`**

-Currently following a computer engineering degree, i'm for now learning skills concerning databases and data analysis and try as much as possible to do cool projects to enhance my knowledge.
+Currently following a computer science degree, i'm for now learning skills concerning databases and data analysis and try as much as possible to do cool projects to enhance my knowledge.

 <p align="left">